 Illness

-If you suspect your child has a communicable disease, contact your
+If you suspect your student has a communicable disease, contact your

 health care provider.